 In a large pan, heat olive oil.
 Cook garlic for one minute over medium heat.
 Add asparagus and continue to cook for about 3 minutes.

 Drain pasta, reserving ½ cup (120ml) liquid.
-Add pasta, salt, pepper, and reserved liquid to the pan.
+Add pasta, salt, pepper, lemon juice, and reserved liquid to the pan.
 Toss to coat pasta with sauce.

 Stir in lemon zest and parsley.
 Turn off heat.

 Dish onto plates.
 Sprinkle with breadcrumbs and serve immediately.

 I did shave some parmesan over the pasta.
 Made it even more yummy!